bitrepository/reference/bitrepository-client/README.md

   * The Danish State and University library's [youseebitrepositoryingester](https://github.com/statsbiblioteket/youseebitrepositoryingester/) and [newspaper-bitrepository-ingester](https://github.com/statsbiblioteket/newspaper-bitrepository-ingester)

 ### Closing after finishing
-When bitrepository.org clients are no longer needed the messagebus connection should be closed.
+As part of requesting a client from the client factory, a shared message bus connection is created, this should be closed when no more bitrepository.org clients are needed.

-Note should be taken that if the messagebus connection is closed while other clients in the same JVM is in use, their connection will also be closed.
-I.e. only close the messagebus connection when all use of clients are finished.
+Note should be taken that if the message bus connection is closed while other clients in the same JVM is in use, their connection will also be closed.
+I.e. only close the message bus connection when all use of clients are finished.

 ```java
 MessageBus messageBus = MessageBusManager.getMessageBus();